0xIchigo/nimlana/README.md

 # Solana BPF Programs with Nim + `sbpf-linker`

-Nimlana is a minimal template for building Solana BPF programs using Nim and [sbpf-linker](https://github.com/blueshift-gg/sbpf-linker).
+Nimlana is a minimal template for building Solana BPF programs using Nim and [`sbpf-linker`](https://github.com/blueshift-gg/sbpf-linker).

 This is unaudited and experimental code, as well as my first time using Nim, so you're an absolute nimrod if you use this in prod.
 This is meant as a proof of concept for educational purposes only.

-Shoutout to the chads at [Blueshift](https://blueshift.gg/), and [Claire](https://x.com/clairefxyz) for writing `sbpf-linker`.
+Shoutout to the chads at [Blueshift](https://blueshift.gg/), especially [Claire](https://x.com/clairefxyz) for writing `sbpf-linker`.
 This was heavily inspired by [Clana](https://github.com/Rhovian/clana), since Nim can compile to C.

 ## Prerequisites